 What is Online Term Insurance?

 Term insurance plans that the insurance companies sell online are known as online term insurance plans.
-With just a few clicks and a stable internet connection, you can directly buy a term insurance policy online from the insurer of your choice, at your convenience.
+With just a few clicks and a stable internet connection, you can directly compare term insurance plans online and buy from the insurer of your choice, at your convenience.

 Some important features of online term insurance plans are:

-- Browsing for a term plan is easier online and you have the freedom to explore many plans and choose the one that fits you and your family best.
+- You can browse and compare term insurance plans online easily.
+You also have the freedom to explore many plans and choose the one that fits you and your family best.

 - The policy cost of online term plans is usually lower compared to offline plans because there is no involvement of intermediaries.